GREATDANELADY.COM

 USE TEPID TEMPERATURE WATER ONLY! - Do not microwave or soak food for long periods of time, it destroys the integrity of the vitamins/minerals and probiotics on the food.

-WHY THESE SUPPLEMENTS TO WATER?
+WHY THESE SUPPLEMENTS ?

-A) OxEdrops - is a anti-bacterial, anti-viral, anti-fungal product that also keeps the pH of the gut in a healthy range for proper digestion.
+A) Ox-E-drops - is a anti-bacterial, anti-viral, anti-fungal product that also keeps the pH of the gut in a healthy range for proper digestion.
 (OxEdrops can be used topically for other things see info on bottle to understand all it's uses.)

 B) Spark of Life - is liquid micro nutrients often missing in a diet and needed to run the bodies metabolic/electrical system.
 Helps to keep energy levels up and immune system function at a higher level.